 To make your CV more readable, simplify its appearance and make its contents easy to consume.
 For instance, proper CV formatting can include; font size, line spacing, and using a standard font and headings to separate different sections of your CV.

-Now that you have the basics down, you should learn how to deliver information in your CV.
+Now that you have the basics down, you should learn how to make C stand out with the information you deliver.

 Indeed report that the average length of a CV should be around two to three pages long.
 If it is any longer than this, your points may be too lengthy and make cv stand out for the wrong reasons

 The final part of creating an impactful CV is to be thorough with your proofing.
 If you’re curious about how to make your CV stand out, a surprisingly easy way to achieve your goal is to ensure that your spelling, grammar and punctuation are immaculate.

 It may seem minor, but the number of CVs that contain grammatical mistakes is unbelievably high.
 Adzuna report that more than 6 in 10 British CVs contain spelling mistakes.

 If you can create a detailed, easy-to-follow, and mistake-free CV, you’re already on the way to make CV stand out.
 Getting the little things right will help you if you want to know how to make your CV stand out.

 How to Make Your CV Stand Out by Being Discoverable

 It’s time to understand how to make CV stand out by adding your contact details to your CV.